edmundmk/kenaf/doc/BytecodeReference.md

 compare a number in register `r` with a constant number.
 If the register operand is not a number, throws a type error.

-String comparisons compare successive coding units.
+String comparisons compare successive pairs of coding units until the reaching a pair which does not compare equal, or reaching the length of the shortest string, in which case the shorter string compares less than the longer one.

 This set of instructions is sufficient to encode numeric comparisons, even in the presence of NaNs.